stripe-archive/stripe-demo-connect-kavholm-marketplace/README.md

 Sellers are on-boarded using [Stripe Connect Express](https://stripe.com/connect/express) which gives sellers a Stripe account connected to the marketplace.
 When funds are accepted by the marketplace via card payments, the funds are routed to the seller's Stripe accounts as a part of each marketplace transaction.

-See a hosted version of the [demo](https://qhsur.sse.codesandbox.io/) in test mode or [fork on codesandbox.io](https://codesandbox.io/s/github/stripe/stripe-demo-connect-kavholm-marketplace)
+See a hosted version of the [demo](https://rsikt.sse.codesandbox.io/) in test mode or [fork on codesandbox.io](https://codesandbox.io/s/github/stripe/stripe-demo-connect-kavholm-marketplace)

 <img src="./demo.png" alt="Preview of recipe" align="center">

 ## Features

-- Users can signup and optionally decide to become sellers by onboarding to Stripe.
+- Users can signup and optionally decide to become sellers by on-boarding to Stripe.
 - Listings can be listed, shown, added, edited and deleted.
 - Bookings can be viewed in detail as transactions.
 - Card payments are accepted by the marketplace and funds are routed to the sellers connected Stripe account.
-- Users can visit their dashboard to get an overview of their listings, transcations and account balances.
+- Users can visit their dashboard to get an overview of their listings, transaction and account balances.
 - Simple admin page for housekeeping.

 ## Architecture